hcyuser/Docusky_Tools_2019/DocuWidgets/README.md

 ### `docuskyManageDbListSimpleUI.manageDbList(evt, succFunc, failFunc)`

 #### Description:
-It is used to open the widget UI and get the list of databases.
+Open the widget UI and get the list of databases.
 The list of databases will be in `docuskyManageDbListSimpleUI.dbList`.

 ##### `evt`
 Type: Event